Alberto Del Rio: Return to AAA (2014–2015, 2018)

 After Rodríguez returned to WWE and it became clear that he would not return to AAA to defend the Mega Championship and was therefore stripped of the title on 9 November.
 WWE had allowed him to participate at Guerra de Titanes but when the event was canceled, WWE rescinded the offer.

-In 2018, it was announces El Patrón would make his return at Triplemanía XXVI, facing a mysterious opponent.
+In 2018, it was announced that El Patrón would make his return at Triplemanía XXVI, facing a mysterious opponent.
 However, during a press conference on 21 August, AAA did not mention El Patrón's match as part of the final card.
-El Patrón explained he would not appear since he had a discussion with Dorian Roldán over the money and they did not find an opponent for him.
-Roldán said that Alberto had no communication with the promotion, so they did not include him in the final card.
+Rodríguez explained he would not appear since he had an unsuccessful discussion with Dorian Roldán over money and they did not find an opponent for him.
+Roldán said that Rodríguez had no communication with the promotion, so they did not include him in the final card.

 World Wrestling Council (2014–2015, 2016–2017)

 On 24 August 2014, the World Wrestling Council began a storyline by airing a backstage segment where heel manager Juan Manuel Ortega talked by telephone with someone only identified as "patrón" and referenced a reunion previously held at WrestleMania XXX.
 The following week featured a segment where the manager picked Ricardo Rodriguez from Luis Muñoz Marín International Airport and drove to a golf club where Ray González Sr. (who had been feuding with several of Ortega's protégés) was playing a round.
 There it was revealed that the former WWE ring announcer had been sent on behalf of El Patrón, delivering a sign of disrespect as a "personal message" before fleeing the scene.
 The following week a match between both was confirmed for Septiembre Negro, where González Sr. defeated and injured Rodriguez (now promoted as "El Emisario del Patrón") and immediately challenged El Patrón to a match at WWC Aniversario.
 On 24 September 2014, the storyline with Rodriguez continued, when he was depicted calling Ortega to confirm the presence of El Patrón at Aniversario.
 However, after being announced he was unable to make an appearance and the storyline digressed, with Hernandez supplanting him at Aniversario.

 On 7 November 2015, WWC resumed the angle with El Patrón, beginning with a segment where he assaulted Ray González's son, El Hijo de Ray González, during a training session at Texas Wrestling Academy in retaliation for the injury that his father inflicted on Rodriguez.
 The following day, Ray González Sr. challenged El Patrón to a match.
 The majority of the promotional skits were filmed before he returned to WWE, but was given continuity, being the only external appearance cleared by the promotion after the enactment of a new contract.
 On 5 December 2015, González Sr. defeated El Patrón (who, by then was the WWE United States Champion) by disqualification in WWC's season closing event, Lockout.

 On 15 October 2016, El Patrón returned to World Wrestling Council (WWC) at the second night of WWC's annual Aniversario event, where he faced Ray Gonzalez in a "Jaula de la Muerte" match.